Skip to main content

 Updating names and addresses

-A consistent challenge is finding the most current contact information for eligible recipients.
-Because court cases sometimes take years to resolve, the FTC has several tools for updating addresses.
+Finding current contact information for eligible recipients is a challenge.
+Court cases sometimes take years to resolve, so the FTC uses several tools for updating addresses.

 Considering whether an additional check mailing is feasible

-After completing several rounds of updating addresses and reissuing payments, as necessary, the FTC considers whether to use any remaining money to send a second round of payments to recipients.
-For example, recipients might get a 50% refund with the first payment and an additional 10% of their money back with the second payment.
+After updating addresses and reissuing payments, as necessary, the FTC considers whether the remaining money can be used to send a second round of payments.
+For example, recipients might get 50% of their money back with the first payment and an additional 10% of their money back with the second payment.
+In very rare circumstances, such as when the agency recovers additional money from the defendants, we may send a third or fourth round of payments.

 Sending any remaining money to the U.S. Treasury

 Whenever possible, the FTC uses the money it collects from defendants to provide refunds to injured consumers and pay the related administrative costs.
-When a refund program is not feasible or there is money left over after the refund program is complete, the FTC sends unused funds to the U.S. Treasury, per the court order.
+When a refund program is not feasible or there is money left over after the refund program is complete, the FTC sends unused funds to the U.S. Treasury or to co-plaintiffs as required by the court and applicable law.

 Refund Programs Administered by FTC Defendants and Other Federal Agencies